The Information Complexity of Learning Tasks, their Structure and their Distance: Preliminaries and nomenclature

 \subsection{Deep Neural Networks}

-Deep neural networks are a class of functions (models) that implement a successive composition (layers) of affine operations (where both the linear term and the offset are considered as weights) and a non-linearity (such as a saturation or rectification).
+Deep neural networks (DNNs) are a class of parametrized functions (models) obtained by successive composition of ``layers'' of affine operations, where both the linear terms and offset parameters are referred to as \emph{weights}, followed by element-wise non-linear operations such as a saturation or rectification.
 One of the most common non-linearities is the rectified linear unit (ReLU), which leaves the positive part unchanged and zeroes the negative part.
 The first layer is thus of the form $x \mapsto h(Wx + b)$, where: $(W, b)$ are the weights, or improperly the ``weight vector''; $h(x)$ is defined as the component-wise maximum between $0$ and $x$.
 The output of the first layer is therefore given by $z = h(Wx + b)$.
-The second layer performs an operation of the same type, taking the output of the first layer as input, and with a different set of weights, and so on.
-The last layer produces a probability vector $p_w(y|x)$, with components $y \in \{1, \dots, K\}$, usually through a soft-max operation, {\em i.e.}, $z \mapsto e^z/\sum_k e^{z_k}$.
-The $k$-th entry of this probability vector represents the probability $p_w(y=k|x)$ of the input $x$ being of class $y=k$, as assessed by the model.
+The second layer performs an operation of the same type, with a different set of weights, taking as input the output of the first layer, and so on.
+The last layer produces a normalized (probability) vector $p_w(y|x)$, with components $y \in \{1, \dots, K\}$, usually through a soft-max operation, {\em i.e.}, $z \mapsto e^z/\sum_k e^{z_k}$.
+The $k$-th entry of this vector represents the probability $p_w(y=k|x)$ of the input $x$ being of class $y=k$, as assessed by the model.
+The number of weights is typically larger than the number of samples in the training set.

 The learning criterion is given by maximum likelihood: $\hat w = \arg\max_w L_\D(p_w)$, where $L_\D(p_w)$ is the {\em loss function} and is given by $L_\D(p_w) = \sum_{i=1}^N -\log p_w(y_i| x_i)$.
-The loss function needs to be regularized, explicitly or implicitly, since the number of weights is typically larger than the number of samples in the training set.
-The loss function can be interpreted as an empirical approximation of the average cross-entropy $H_{p, p_w}(y|x)$, which is zero when $p_w(y|x) = p(y|x)$.
+This loss can be interpreted as an empirical approximation of the average cross-entropy $H_{p, p_w}(y|x)$, which is zero when $p_w(y|x) = p(y|x)$.
+Note, however, that the latter posterior probability $p(y|x)$ is {\em not} among the infinitely many minimizers of the empirical loss,\footnote{The minimizers are of the form $\sum_{i=1}^N \delta(y_i - \phi(x_i))$ for any function $\phi$ such that $\phi(x_i) = y_i$.
+Such minimizers are said to {\em overfit} the data.} which therefore needs to be regularized.
+In Deep Learning, regularization is both explicit and implicit.
+Explicit mechanisms include additional terms in the loss function such as the norm of the weights (Weight Decay), or characteristics of the function class (architecture) such as downsampling and averaging (pooling).
+Implicit mechanisms include characteristics of the optimization.